 Red Cross boxes, medicine, medical equipment, clothing, and shoes were kept from the POWs.
 The only concern the Japanese had was to get as many POWs working as possible.
 If a sick man could stand, he was sent to work.

-According to records, Japanese doctor, Capt Hisakicki Tokuda, performed a pneumothorax on Clifford, on February 10, since his lung had collapsed and the doctor was attempting to relieve pressure on his lung.
+According to records, the Japanese doctor, Capt Hisakicki Tokuda, performed a pneumothorax on Wayne, on February 10, since his lung had collapsed and the doctor was attempting to relieve pressure on it.
 As it turned out, this operation may have caused his death.
 Medical records show that Pvt.
 Clifford W. Fusselman died of pulmonary tuberculosis and pellagra on Wednesday, March 28, 1945.

-After his death, his body was taken to a crematorium, and his ashes given to the camp commandant.
+After his death, his body was taken to a crematorium, and his ashes were given to the camp commandant.
 Since his final resting place is unknown, Pvt.
-Clifford W. Fusselman’s name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Clifford W. Fusselman’s name appears on the Tablets of the Missing at the American Military Cemetery in Manila.